IlyaBokovenko/DebugMCP/README.md

 ### MCP Server Features
 - **Automatic Registration**: When the extension is installed, it automatically becomes available as an MCP server
 - **Full Debug Control**: All debugging operations are accessible via MCP tools
+- **Self-Context Management**: The server tracks the debugging state and consistently injects it to the agent context.
 - **No Additional Setup**: No need to clone repositories or install separate servers

 ## Installation